First time buyer guide

 - Booking fee: some lenders charge a fee just for applying for one of their mortgages.
-It can be around £100 to £250
+It can be around £100 to £250.

-- Valuation fee: could add £200-£600 to your bill (as mentioned above)
+- Valuation fee: could add £250-£600 to your bill (as mentioned above).

 Once you own the home you’ll have these costs to consider:

 Contents insurance is also worth bearing in mind as it covers your personal belongings, furniture and appliances should an incident occur.
 Read our Home Insurance article for more info.

-The costs for moving home may include:
+These costs may include: